DicomImport

 Output connector providing the patient tree(s) of the imported directory.

-This lists the imported volumes in a hierarchy consisting of patient, study and imported volumes.
+This lists the imported volumes in a hierarchy consisting of patients, studies, and imported volumes.

 • On the patient level, the name is the PatientName plus the PatientBirthDate (if given).